 You can do that, or you can do simple chords with your right hand and experiment with some rhythms as well.

-The great thing about this song is that it can be as hard or as easy as you want it to be.
+The great thing about “Someone You Loved” is that it can be as hard or as easy as you want it to be.

 There is only ONE section of this song where things get a little different.
 That’s…

 What’s this?
 A NEW chord?!
 When we get to the bridge we see a chord we haven’t seen yet.
 It’s an E minor.